-Next, we share a number of programs that you can use for viewing and editing EXIF.
-They'll also let you edit other types of image metadata - IPTC and XMP data - which can help protect your images with copyright information.
+Below are some programs that you can use for viewing and editing EXIF meta data.
+They'll also let you edit other types of image meta data - IPTC and XMP data - which can help protect your images with copyright information.

 Windows EXIF programs

 ExifPro allows you to view EXIF orientation information and rotate images through 90° intervals:

 Zoner Photo Editor is a photo organizer and editor with an image information feature for viewing EXIF orientation.
 Professional and free versions are available: